o3de/o3de.org/content/docs/user-guide/scripting/lua/basic-lua-script.md

 ## Script Table

-Scripts to be used as components contain a table (referred to as the **Script Table**), which provides the functionality for the script.
-In Lua, this table is treated like a class.
-The script table generally consists of the following:
+Scripts used as components contain a **Script Table**.
+The Script table provides the functionality for the script and is treated like a class.
+The Script Table generally consists of the following:

-+ An optional **Properties** table within the script table.
-The **Properties** table provides an interface that you can use to customize the script behavior from the editor.
++ An optional **Properties Table** within the Script Table.
+The Properties Table provides an interface that you can use to customize the script behavior from the editor.

 + An `OnActivate()` function that the engine calls when the entity that has the script is activated.